 These mirrors are heated to melt frost or ice.
-This feature is activated whenever you turn on the rear window defroster.
+This feature is activated whenever you turn on the rear window defroster button located in the temperature controls.
 Refer to "Rear Window Features" in "Understanding The Features Of Your Vehicle" for further information.